zpieslak/mobilus-client-home-assistant/README.md

 The Mobilus COSMO 2WAY shutters state is updated every 10 minutes or on each action (open, close, stop).

+If state updates are not working, please restart COSMO GTW device, it looks like it forcefully refreshes the state on each boot.

 ## Usage

 Once configured, you can control your shutters through the Home Assistant UI or include them in automations and scripts.